yucheol-choi/awesome-quantum-compiler/README.md

 </br>

-## Part A: Vertical Compilation Flow — From Algorithm to Pulse
+## Part A: Compilation Flow — From Algorithm to Pulse

 #### Language & Logical IR